-Mexico is easily one of my favorite countries in Latin America, since there is so much to do and so much to love about this misunderstood and under appreciated country.
+Mexico is easily one of my favorite countries in all of Latin America since there is so much to do and so much to love about this misunderstood and underappreciated country.
 If you are traveling to Mexico, you will be blown away by the culture, the history, the food, the friendliness of the locals, and so much more.

 Mexico has something to offer every traveler, whether you are heading there for the beaches, the colorful towns, the dynamic big cities, to explore the food, to party, to explore the many ruins, or to enjoy some of the incredible food and drink to be found.

 Traveling to Mexico Map

 Is It Safe to Travel to Mexico? – This is always the big question on everyone’s mind when considering traveling to Mexico.
 After more than three months traveling from one end of Mexico to the other, here are my thoughts about safety.

 Do You Need Travel Insurance for Mexico? – Taking a look at the sometimes confusing world of travel insurance and trip insurance and why you may need it.
 The short answer is that it’s a good idea for almost everybody and I recommend getting it through World Nomads.

 Resources for Learning Spanish – While you can often encounter plenty of English in the most popular tourist towns, if you get off the beaten path, then you’ll need to speak at least some Spanish.

 Guide to Mexico City – I gotta say, Mexico City was one of the best surprises in the whole country.
 There is SO much to do here, it’d be impossible to explore it all.
 It’s a cosmopolitan, global city like New York, London, or Paris, and it should be near the top of your list.